BCFT One-point Functions of Coulomb Branch Operators: Supersymmetry transformations

 \subsection{$\cN=2$ 3d multiplets}

-In this paper we will need, due to the presence of a boundary in our 4d theory, $\cN=2$ 3d multiplets.
+Due to the presence of a boundary, in this paper we will need $\cN=2$ 3d multiplets.
 Some of these multiplets can be found by constraining the four-dimensional multiplets to the boundary, as we will see below.
-For the conventions in 3d we will largely follow \cite{Closset:2012ru}, generalising to the non-abelian case when needed.
-The $\cR$-charge will be denoted with $r$ (anti-chiral fields will posses $\cR$-charge equal to $-r$) while $z$ will be the central charge.
-The explicit supersymmetry transformations of the 3d chiral, vector, and linear multiplets are as follows:
+We will largely follow the reference \cite{Closset:2012ru} for the 3d conventions.
+The $U(1)_R$-charge will be denoted with $r$ (anti-chiral fields will posses $U(1)_R$-charge equal to $-r$) while $z$ will be the central charge.
+The explicit supersymmetry transformations of the 3d chiral, vector, and linear multiplets are \paragraph{Chiral multiplet}